Best mirrorless cameras of 2022

 If you’re looking for an all-around solid mirrorless camera rather than a that excels at one or two of your main needs, it’s important to balance its feature set and performance.
 On the feature side, look for a good mix of still and video capture as well as basic and advanced controls.
 The latter is especially important if you want to grow your picture-taking skills.
 Also, check to see what creative options are available to indulge your artistic side.

 Performance is always key, particularly when it comes to autofocus.
 AF performance can be measured, in part, by how many AF points are available and, more importantly, hands-on tests.
-It’s also good to look for special features like detection.
+It’s also good to look for special features like face detection.
 Most mirrorless cameras deliver anywhere from good to excellent continuous shooting rates but unless you’re shooting fast-moving sports, average FPS rates should be more than sufficient.

 Best all-around APS-C Mirrorless Camera: Fujifilm X-T30